-Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Camping World Truck Series.
-By the end of his season driving for Kyle Busch Motorsports, he had racked up an astounding seven victories, 727 laps led out of 3,248 laps led and three pole positions en route to rookie of the year honors with Fugle calling the shots along the way.
-Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in Camping World Truck Series history.
+Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the Truck Series.
+By the end of his season driving for Kyle Busch Motorsports, he had racked up an astounding seven victories, 727 laps led out of 3,248 laps completed and three pole positions en route to rookie of the year honors with Fugle calling the shots along the way.
+Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in series history.

-As Byron competed for a championship, Hendrick Motorsports in August 2017 announced his next – and biggest – career move.
-Not only would he take the next step to the elite NASCAR Cup Series but it would be in the iconic No. 24 Chevrolet made famous by four-time Cup Series champion and NASCAR Hall of Famer Jeff Gordon and his storied Rainbow Warriors team.
+As Byron competed for a championship in the Xfinity Series, Hendrick Motorsports announced his next – and biggest – career move in August 2017.
+Not only would he take the next step to the elite Cup Series, but it would be in the iconic No. 24 Chevrolet made famous by four-time Cup Series champion and NASCAR Hall of Famer Jeff Gordon and his storied Rainbow Warriors team.
 Like Gordon, Byron went on to claim the rookie of the year title, becoming only the second driver to win the honor in each of NASCAR’s three national series in back-to-back-to-back seasons.

-As a youngster, Byron began following NASCAR and begged his father to take him to his first race at Martinsville Speedway in 2006.
+As a child, Byron began following NASCAR and begged his father to take him to his first race at Martinsville in 2006.
 He soon became a regular on iRacing, an online racing simulator used by many professional drivers, and developed into a student of the sport.
 Realizing it had become more than just a hobby, his father took Byron to visit the U.S. Legend Cars International headquarters in Harrisburg, North Carolina, in the summer of 2012 to learn about an affordable and accessible way to begin real-world racing.
-They attended an event at Concord Speedway and it confirmed what the father already knew – his son, then 14, was all in.
+They attended an event at Concord Speedway, which confirmed what Byron’s father already knew: His son, then 14, was all in.

 No one could have predicted what would follow.
 Byron began competing in the U.S. Legend Young Lion Division in 2013, a year in which he won nearly half of the 69 legend car events he raced across the United States.
 All totaled, he earned 33 victories en route to the 2013 U.S. Legend Young Lions National Championship and the 2013 Thursday Thunder Young Lions championship at Atlanta Motor Speedway.
 It was his first year driving race cars.